lin557/vue-video-monitor/README.md

 ## Installation

-VHS supports HLS and DASH and is built into video.js 7, 所以不用安装videojs-contrib-hls， videojs 6可以使用videojs-http-streaming
+VHS supports HLS and DASH and is built into video.js 7, So there is no need to install videojs-contrib-hls.

+If you use videojs 6 you need videojs-http-streaming.

 ```sh
 npm install --save vue-video-monitor